delino12/applock/README.md

 </p>

 ## Applock
-Cavilock helps developer's or software providers monitor their application status and fire a lock event when subscription elapsed
+Applock helps developer's or software providers monitor their application status and fire a lock event when subscription elapsed

 ### Get Started (Installation)
 ```javascript